 For a long time, I have been looking for a raw food nutritionist, or a raw food doctor, nearby to London, whom I would be able to consult with, since most nutritionists I have seen have not been supportive of long-term raw food lifestyle.
 Until now I didn't have any luck with my search, apart from a couple of raw food coaches' websites, which did not seem very convincing.

-However, after six years of study, Gareth underwent a breakthrough realization, after becoming increasingly confused about the contradictions in nutritional science.
+However, after six years of study, he underwent a breakthrough realization, after becoming increasingly confused about the contradictions in nutritional science.
 After being very critical about the topic and constantly asking questions, he understood, in an in-debth way, the fundamental importance of an alkaline body to good health.
 He quotes Louis Pasteur's words: "The microbe is nothing, the terrain is everything."

-At my meeting with Gareth, I shared with him my confusion about so many different approaches to nutrition.
+At my meeting with the nutritionist, I shared with him my confusion about so many different approaches to nutrition.
 His advice seems at the outset very valuable: Simplify your thinking and health efforts, focus on increasing alkaline foods in the diet, especially sprouts and green juices, and concentrate on live foods much more than on supplementation.

-Gareth Edwards himself eats some dark chocolate, some good quality bread, and some cooked food, but generally his diet is high raw, high in sprouts, and near-vegan.
+He himself eats some dark chocolate, some good quality bread, and some cooked food, but generally his diet is high raw, high in sprouts, and near-vegan.
 Some months ago he was still eating goats' cheese but gave it up because he could smell it on his skin after eating it.
-He doesn't recommend eating pasta, or butter, as they are dead food.
+He doesn't recommend eating pasta, or butter, as they are dead foods.
 "If you put it in the ground it will rot."
 Whereas rice, quinoa and millet seem better options since they can still be grown to a sprout and are therefore alive.
 He also buys raw almond butter and tahini from Wholefoods, and makes dehydrated crackers and nut milks at home.